 CK: You can be seventy and still be in the theater.
 Why should I stop?
 Why should I retire?
 I may work less, but I don't see any reason to retire, as long as I keep staying fit and interested.

 BK: Or unless you lose your status as "Atlanta favorite Chris Kayser."

 BK: Not going to happen.
 Have you talked enough?

 CK: I think I've talked enough.
 I know I haven't talked this much in ten years.
 You got me going there.

 BK: It was a pleasure.
 Obviously, we could do this for a very long time.
 I mean, we have done it for a long time.
 There are so many things that would be fun to talk about, but I am aware that you have a performance to get to this evening.

 CK: It's outside my experience in interviews to have this kind of time and range--usually they want to know something about something and that's it.

 BK: What I wanted to know was what you are like.
 I'm glad we set up the situation so that there was time...

 BK: All right.
 Good show.

-Here is Atlanta favorite Chris Kayser as Mr. Scrooge, by himself and with one of his friends from the annual Christmas parade on Peachtree Street in Atlanta:
+Here is Atlanta favorite Chris Kayser as Mr. Scrooge, with one of his friends from the annual Christmas parade on Peachtree Street in Atlanta: